yoshuawuyts/slugificate/README.md

 [![NPM version][npm-image]][npm-url] [![build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-Slugify a string, removing all non-word characters and replacing them with a dash.
+Slugify a string, removing all non-word characters and replacing them with a character.
+Defaults to a hypen (`'-'`), but any character can be used.

 ## Installation
 ```bash